Denver Metro – Q1 2019

-With the increase of Metro Denver buyers both within and outside of the state, buyers should be prepared to act quickly when their Metro Denver dream-home is found.
-The initial start to 2019 anticipates a very busy year for both buyers and sellers.
-The typical desire for a seller to wait and list their home during the spring and summer months may prevent sellers from benefiting with the current lack of inventory.
-Metro Denver has proven to be, and will most likely continue the path to be, an extremely hot market.
+With the increase of Denver Metro buyers both within and outside of the state, buyers should be prepared to act quick when their Denver dream-home is found.
+The initial start to 2019 anticipates a very busy year for both buyers and sellers as Denver Metro has proven to be, and will most likely continue the path to be, an extremely hot market.

 This Colorado Micro Market Report includes Real Estate data statistics for the following neighborhoods (single family, unless otherwise indicated):